jarvisar/interpreter/README.md

 	# Add semicolon to final calculation to execute assembly code
 	sqrt(x) + z;

-you can execute the expressions in the file with the following command:
+Execute the expressions in the file with the following command:

 `python main.py -f example.jlang`